About Dr. Briggs

 Molly Briggs

-Molly C. Briggs is a landscape historian, design theorist, visual artist, and trained printmaker who studies immersive rhetorics in printed matter in order to discern the mediated shape of built and social space.
-She teaches core courses in design methods, theory, and research for undergraduates in Graphic Design and graduate students in Design for Responsible Innovation.
-Professor Briggs holds a PhD in Landscape Architecture History and Theory from the University of Illinois at Urbana-Champaign, an MFA in Printmaking with a minor in Photography from the Department of Art Theory and Practice at Northwestern University, and a BFA in Painting from the School of Art and Design at Illinois.
-Her dissertation, The Panoramic Mode: Immersive Media and the Large Parks Movement (2018), examines the commission, design, and reception of large urban park landscapes in nineteenth-century Europe and the United States in the context of a broader mediated culture of immersive spectacle.
+Dr. Briggs teaches core courses and special electives in design tools, methods, theory, and research for undergraduates in Graphic Design and graduate students in Design for Responsible Innovation.
+She holds a PhD in Landscape Architecture History and Theory from the University of Illinois at Urbana-Champaign, an MFA in Printmaking and Photography from the Department of Art Theory and Practice at Northwestern University, and a BFA in Painting from the School of Art and Design at Illinois.

 Research Interests

-Special Course Offering
+Special S25 Course Offering

 ARTD 499 Placemaking & Rural Tourism in China